lukasniedh/atmt_2024/assignments/05/README.md

 ### translate with beam search for evaluation:

-The following python script does translation using beam search for beam sizes $[1, 3, 5, 7, 10, 15, 20, 25]$ and generates two plots.
+The following python script does translation using beam search for beam sizes $[1, 3, 5, 7, 10, 15, 20, 25]$ and generates three plots.
 In this script the hyperparameter $\alpha = 0.6$ is choosen for length normalization.

 ```
 python assignments/05/beam_size_experiment.py